MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Service.md

 ### -InputObject

 Specifies a **ServiceController** object that represents the service to change.
-Enter a variable that contains the object, or type a command or expression that gets the object, such as a **Get-Service** command.
+Enter a variable that contains the object, or type a command or expression that gets the object, such as a `Get-Service` command.
-You can also pipe a service object to Set-Service.
+You can also pipe a service object to `Set-Service`.

 ```yaml
 Type: ServiceController